lukaszbialko/js-003-modal/readme.md

 Simple project JS Modal.
-I write this with course.
+I write this with course, idea is not my but code is mine.